 More than anyone else, Tom Nairn has shaped how we think about the United Kingdom and its creaking constitutional architecture.
 He is the intellectual godfather of modern Scottish nationalism.

 “The perception that Great Britain was a multinational state and not a united nation has never quite been lost over the centuries,” the journalist Neal Ascherson, one of Nairn’s oldest and closest friends, wrote in 2000.
 “But it was [Tom] who almost single-handedly hammered this truth into the skull of British intellectuals and campaigners until it became – as it is today – practically uncontested by the political class.”

 We are sitting in Nairn’s front room.
 Large patio windows face onto a neat stone-work garden.
 I’ve been here before.
 In the summer of 2014, when I was co-editing a collection of Nairn’s essays – Old Nations, Auld Enemies, New Times – I was invited round for lunch.
-I was with Nairn, too, the last time he spoke in public, at the book’s launch event a few months later, on a humid September night three days before the independence referendum.
+I was with Nairn, too, the last time he spoke in public, at the book’s launch event a few months later, at Old College on the Mound, in front of a restless crowd, on a humid September night three days before the independence referendum.

 That feels like a lifetime ago.
 Nairn hasn’t changed much since then – in fact, he looks exactly the same, with his red woollen sweater and white thinning hair – but everything else has.
 The Labour Party is imploding; Britain stands ready to ditch its membership of the EU; and the SNP is preparing the ground for a second, decisive crack at independence.

 Nairn thinks another referendum is both inevitable and necessary.
 “I personally see no alternative to it, with or without support from south of the Border … However the question gets posed, referendum number two, three, four … We can only do our own thing and cope with the result.”